Kotlin/dokka/docs/topics/dokka-migration.md

 | [Kotlin Gradle plugin](https://kotlinlang.org/docs/gradle-configure-project.html) | 1.9 or higher |

 ### Enable DGP v2

+> Starting from Dokka 2.1.0, DGP v2 is enabled by default.
+> If you are using or updating to Dokka 2.1.0 or later,
+> you can skip this step and go directly to [Migrate your project](#migrate-your-project).
+>
+{style="note"}

 Update the Dokka version to 2.0.0 in the `plugins {}` block of your project’s `build.gradle.kts` file: